Are you looking for a homemade salmon skin dog treats recipe that doesn’t cost you an arm and a leg?

 If you prefer to use the whole salmon fillet, make salmon jerky dog treats by cooking the whole fillet until it becomes hard, then slice into jerky pieces.

-Congratulations, you just made excellent training treats that are super-motivating for your dog and it didn’t cost you a thing!
+Congratulations— you now know how to cook salmon skin for dogs, and you just made excellent baked salmon skin for dogs training treats that are super-motivating for your dog and didn’t cost you a thing!

 Give it a try: most dogs will really, really want to earn these DIY dog treats and your training sessions will improve.